Daniela-q-m/Proteomics/Mass_Spectrometry.md

  * Accuracy: Expressed in ppm.
 The limit of accuracy is determined by the resolution of the measurement, the calibration of the instrument and the amount of sample
 **Applications of Mass Spec**
 1.Top down: use full proteins.
 We analyze intect proteins when we know sequence but want to analyze post-translational modifications
 2.Bottom up: Use peptide fragments of proteins.
 Most instruments work better on smaller ranges.
 This method relies on specific enzyme cut sites to narrow down the possible peptides that are seen. **PMF** is the peptide mass fingerprint which is the ist off masses of peptides taht are seen for a signle protein.
+In bottom up approaches it is common for a protein to be cut out of a gel.
 3.Middle down: Lose larger peptides (more than 15 aa).
 4.MS-MS: Use larger peptides in MS/MS approaches-usually used for mixtures.
 Also called Tandem or MS2.

+### Overview of instrumentation: MALDI, Ionspray
+**Ionization Methods**
+Ionization is 1st step, needed to make the molecules move towards an opposing charge.
+Two major ionization methods:
+ * **MALDI**
+ * **Electrospray Ionization** (ESI)